 Please note there are no vacancies for new applications to this course for September 2023.

-Work alongside independent and BBC audio producers, and award-winning academics, to gain valuable experience, insights and contacts for your career in audio journalism.
+Work alongside independent and BBC audio producers, and award-winning academics, in this exciting and unique Master's degree, accredited by the Broadcast Journalism Training Council (BJTC) to gain valuable experience, insights and contacts for your career in audio journalism.

 Why study journalism (audio, docs and podcast)?

 Today's fast-moving digital age has opened up enticing opportunities for journalists wanting to work in audio and radio.

 Producers are needed to create high-quality programmes for podcasts, radio and audio documentaries - and graduates specialising in this field will build a compelling set of skills to develop a highly versatile portfolio career.